 The BOP dispenser is a pyrotechnic dispenser carrying Nato standard rectangular cartridges or magazines of 39 1in² cartridges.
 The dispenser has the capability to dispense different ammunition types concurrently.
 The BOP dispensers are housed on each side of the underside of the fuselage to the aft of the wings.

-The aircraft is fitted with two Rolls-Royce AE 2100A turboprop engines developing 3,095kW.
-AE 2100A is a two shaft gas turbine engine equipped with a 14-stage high pressure (HP) compressor driven by a two-stage HP turbine.
+The Saab 2000 Erieye AEW&C aircraft is fitted with two Rolls-Royce AE 2100A turboprop engines developing 3,095kW.
+AE 2100A is a two-shaft gas turbine engine equipped with a 14-stage high pressure (HP) compressor driven by a two-stage HP turbine.
 The engine also features a planetary reduction gearbox connected to the propeller.
-It also features a full authority digital engine control (FADEC) to manage both engine and propeller.

 The length and diameter of the engine are 11.8in (0.29m) and 19in (0.48m) respectively.

-The aircraft can climb an altitude of 9,144m in 15 minutes.
-The maximum cruise and patrol speed of the aircraft are 629km/h and 296km/h respectively.
-The range is 3,218km.
-The take-off run of the aircraft is 1,400m and the maximum endurance is 9.5 hours.
+The maximum cruise and patrol speeds of the aircraft are 629km/h and 296km/h respectively.
+The time required by the aircraft to climb an altitude of 9,144m is 15 minutes.
+The range is 3,705km, take-off run of the aircraft is 1,400m, and the maximum endurance is 9.5 hours.
 The aircraft weighs around 14,500kg and its maximum take-off weight is 23,000kg.